raspberryturk/www.raspberryturk.com/details/arm/3dprint.md

 <center>{% include image name="channeldiagram.jpg" alt="Diagram of side of Actobotics aluminum channel." width="40%" %}{% include image name="f3.png" alt="Diagram of F3 Bioloid Frame." width="40%" %}</center>

-This created a problem, there is no way to securely attach the servos to the arm using any standard parts.
+This created a problem–there was no way to securely attach the servos to the arm using any standard parts.
 To solve this, for one of the servos I tried forcefully screwing small screws through the holes in the aluminum channel and into the hard engineering plastic of the Dynamixel side plate.
 This worked well for the servo at the elbow.

 <center>{% include image name="ax12sideplatescrews.jpg" alt="AX-12A screwed into F3 side plate through aluminum channel holes." %}</center>
 {% include caption txt="Screwed through the aluminum channel directly into the AX-12A side plate." %}